 Sensifit system provides a snug and secure fit

 Sensiflex system allows for foot swlling and ensures an efficient toe-off

 Quick Lace system allows for quick and efficient lacing.
 Similar to triathlon laces, one quick tug ightens the shoes.
 Shoes are easy to slip on and off thanks to this feature

 Contagrip rubber provides excellent traction and produces no scuff marks

 3D Grip outsole

 3D mesh upper ensures ventilation and keeps out debris

 Tongue Cover helps to protect runners from debris

 TPU Toe Cap protects front of foot

 The Salomon X Mission 3 is a decent urban trail shoe.
 While it provides good cushioning and adequate support underfoot, there are definitely quite a few issues encountered by a majority of reviewers.
-The X Mission 3 looks aggressive enough to tackle any terrain, but it's clear that it does a subpar job both on pavement and off-road.
+The X Mission 3 looks aggressive enough to tackle any terrain, but it's clear that it does a subpar job both on the pavement and off-road.
 Runners commented that the shoe felt much too heavy for road running and that it was not tough enough for most trails conditions.
 The X Mission 3 certainly has potential.
-With a few updates the shoe could prove to be a versatile daily trainer.
+With a few updates, the shoe could prove to be a versatile daily trainer.
 For now, we'd recommend the hybrid trainer for heavier runners or persons new to running.